-The product is usually in phials placed on shelves in a vacuum chamber, which is first frozen and then evacuated.
-The shelves are then warmed up very slowly, boiling off the liquid, whilst the chamber is continuously evacuated through a cold condenser.
+For example, injectable medicines are usually situated in glass vials placed on shelves in a vacuum chamber, which is first controlled down to freezing temperature and then evacuated to create the vacuum.
+The shelves are then warmed up very slowly, to sublime the liquid, whilst the chamber is continuously evacuated through a cold condenser.
+Once above zero degrees, the chamber isolation valve is closed and a ‘pressure rise test’ is performed to indicate that appropriate drying conditions have been met.

-The critical phase is the heating phase where the rate at which the water boils off must be slow enough not to damage the product.
+The critical and longer phase is the primary dry heating phase (sublimation drying), where the rate at which the water sublimes must be slow enough not to damage the product.
 During this phase, the vacuum is held constant to give consistent conditions.
-The temperature ramp has to be held if the vacuum rises too much, indicating that the water is coming off too fast.
+The temperature ramp must be held if the vacuum rises too much, as it indicates that the product is subliming too fast.